Country | Andorra |

 control and warranty, if it guarantees equivalent protection in its own

-territory with respect to the name and the abbreviated form of the name, the
+and the abbreviated form of the name, the

 coats of arms, the flag, other emblems, and the official signs and stamps of